Did you know that the amount of physical exercise that you get during the day is one of the key ingredients to helping you get a good sleep at night?

 In fact, the more you move, the better you sleep.
 The poll found that those who sit for fewer than 8 hours a day were significantly more likely to report “very good” sleep quality.
 Vigorous exercisers are almost twice as likely as non-exercisers to say, “I had a good night’s sleep” every night or almost every night, and they are the least likely to report sleep problems.

 So if you aren’t moving your buns, it might be time to start!
 With regular exercise, you’ll notice that your quality of sleep is improved and the transition between the cycles and phases of sleep will become smoother and more regular.
 By keeping up your physical activity during the day, you may find it easier to deal with the stress and worries of everyday life.
+Exercise is a stress reliever.

 Research indicates that there is a direct correlation between how much we exercise and how we feel afterward.